-How to make your online dating profile authentic.
+How to make an authentic online dating profile.

 Have you ever been on a date with someone where things are feeling a little awkward… and eventually, she says, “You know, you’re really different from your profile”…

 And you force a smile, even though you can tell it’s not a compliment?

 Or even if she doesn’t say anything, you can just feel something in the air that her expectations of you don’t match reality?

 If that has NOT happened to you, chances are that, either…

 (a) you’re great at expressing yourself through writing (yay!) or you’ve gotten help with that and are now great at it (also yay!), and you’ve got an authentic online dating profile,